James-Randall-14/mit-blogger-application/Sandwich.md

 Because it's such a stupid question, it's understandable to want to slam-dunk your answer through the conversation, like Wittgenstein did in the comic above.
 But the sandwich conundrum differs from a normal debate because the goal is not *really* to arrive at the correct conclusion.
 It's goofy small talk (and that's good actually).
-The conversation is the end in itself, not the answer.
+The conversation is the goal in itself, not the answer.

 I originally set out to write this post about how a hotdog was definitively not a sandwich.
 I was going to settle the interminable question.